Eddie Alvarez

 Edward Alvarez (born January 11, 1984) is an American professional mixed martial artist and bare-knuckle boxer who most recently competed in the Welterweight division of BKFC.
 He formerly competed in the Lightweight divisions of the UFC and Bellator MMA, where he was the UFC Lightweight Champion, and the inaugural and two-time Bellator Lightweight Champion.
 He also competed for the Japanese DREAM promotion, where he fought in their inaugural Lightweight Grand Prix, along with fighting in ONE FC, where he competed in their 2019 Lightweight World Grand Prix.
 Alvarez has also competed in EliteXC.

 Alvarez is the first fighter to have won championships in both Bellator MMA and the UFC.
 He holds notable wins over former world champions Pat Curran, Michael Chandler, Shinya Aoki, Gilbert Melendez, Justin Gaethje, Anthony Pettis, Eduard Folayang, Patricky Freire and Rafael dos Anjos.
-Fight Matrix ranks him #4 All-Time Lightweight in the world (behind Khabib Nurmagomedov and B.J.
+Fight Matrix ranks him #4 All-Time Lightweight in the world (behind Khabib Nurmagomedov, Islam Makhachev, and B.J.
 Penn).